lorin/resilience-engineering/README.md

 * software systems as "team players"
 * multi-scale
 * brittleness
+* how adaptive systems fail (see: [How do systems manage their adaptive capacity to successfully handle disruptions?
+A resilience engineering perspective])
-* decompensation
+    - decompensation
-* working at cross-purposes
+    - working at cross-purposes
+    - getting stuck in outdated behaviors
 * proactive learning vs getting stuck
 * oversimplification
 * fixation